 Children’s Church vs. Sunday School

 Our curriculums are primarily written to be used in a children’s church setting rather than the Sunday School classroom, primarily because we feel the children’s church environment is much more conducive to a move of the Holy Spirit.
 We deliberately design each of our lessons to take the children into “the Holy of Holies” and encounter God’s presence.
 (See the “Tabernacle Pattern of Children’s Ministry.”)This is one of the earmarks of our materials, and what makes ours so much different from others in the children’s ministry world.
 We do not believe it is enough to simply teach and give our children information.
 We believe they are crying out for a touch from the Holy Spirit.
 We believe today’s generation of children are hungry for the supernatural, so in each of our lessons, we give you ideas of how to usher in the presence of God, and give your children an authentic experience with Him on a weekly basis, and not just once a year at kids camp!
-(See “Altar Services as an Art Form.”)
+(See “How to Bring Kids into the Presence of God.“)

 Equip the Little Saints